syte/portal/readme.md

 # Portal Application

 ## Motivation
-To demonstrate frontend backend skills necessary to be a web developer at PatientCo
+To demonstrate frontend backend skills necessary to be a web developer.

 ## Technologies Used
 * Backend MVC Framework - Express